rent-a-developer/ParseTheArgs/README.md

 **You've come to the right place!**

 This library is easy to use, yet powerful enough for most scenarios and most important: **it can save you a lot of work**.
-Simply define your arguments (and optionally commands (verbs)) and you're good to go.
+Simply define your options (and optionally commands (verbs)) and you're good to go.

 It's as simple as that:
 ```csharp